MarioLisbona/CA-T1A1-workbook/README.md

 None
 ```

 We can see in the above example from the python REPL `func_with_no_return()` has no return statement so it returns None.
 This is not immedietly evident if we only call the function - nothing is printed to sreen.
 If we use `print()` to print then we see that `None` is in fact being returned.
-(RealPython) [^51]
+(Wolf ​2020) [^51]

 None is so widely used in Python that unless it is explicitly asked to be printed, the Python REPL wont print `None`